zpsheldon/cohort/README.md

 - Objectives
 - Interests

+Note that neither the raw nor processed data are included in the repo for the sake of privacy.

 ### Model

 We used an open-source model that was trained by Google on about 100 billion words, and learned the relationships between words (i.e. king is to man as queen is to woman).